Pathways

 Beginners Intermediate Advanced

-Build skills and confidence at your own pace.
-No pressure, no selection.
+Build skills and confidence at your own pace, with no pressure and no selection.
 Advanced recreational is where coaches start to spot potential.

 Route A

 Already showing the skill and attitude for squad training.
-Invited straight to a trial session.
+Invited straight to a trial session for one of the main squad pathways.

 Route B

-A stepping stone for gymnasts who need more time to build foundations before joining a main squad.
+A stepping stone for gymnasts who show squad potential and need more time to build strong foundations, training habits and confidence before moving into the main squad pathways.

 Floor & Vault Squad